Read letters from Rochelle and Tyler Holm

 About Tyler and Rochelle Holm

-Tyler and Rochelle have been volunteering on a short-term basis through mission trips in northern Malawi since 2007, which led them to be called to serve more permanently and make Malawi their home in 2012.
-They have now been called to become long-term volunteers with Presbyterian World Mission.
+Tyler and Rochelle have felt called to Malawi since their first visit in 2007.
+This experience led them to be called to serve more permanently and make Malawi their home in 2012 in partnership with Presbyterian World Mission, the CCAP Synod of Livingstonia, and Mzuzu University.

-Tyler holds a Bachelor of Science degree in aviation from Central Washington University and a M.A. in Theology from Whitworth University.
-He is continuing his online work for a Master of Divinity degree from Fuller Theological Seminary, Pasadena, Calif.
+Tyler holds a Bachelor of Science degree in aviation from Central Washington University and an M.A. in Theology from Whitworth University.
+He is continuing his work towards a Master of Divinity degree from Fuller Theological Seminary, Pasadena, Calif.
 Rochelle holds a Bachelor of Science degree in biology from Western Washington University as well as a master's degree and a Ph.D. in environmental science from Washington State University.
-She has worked supporting environmental projects in Washington, Oregon, and Africa.

 Tyler and Rochelle are members of West Side Church, Richland, Wash.